-EC/084/25
+EC/135/25

-Name and Address of Applicant: Seamus Madden, 5-6 Henry Street, Limerick City Centre.
+Name and Address of Applicant: Seamus Madden, Limerick Blow Moulding, School Road, Parteen, Co.
+Clare

-Agent: Gabor Molnar, Gabor Molnar Engineering Design, Gray Office Park Headford Road, Galway.
-H91 C9XH
+Agent: Gabor Molnar, Gabor Molnar Engineering Design, Gray Office Park, Headford Road, Galway

-Whether the conversion of a ground floor retail space to a studio apartment and addition of a roof light to existing flay roof with a rear aspect only at 5-6 Henry Street, Limerick City Centre is or is not Development or is or is not Exempted Development.
-The works as described on the plans submitted with the application on the 15th of April 2025.
+Whether the conversion of a ground floor & addition of a roof light at 5-6 Henry Street, Limerick City Centre is or is not Development or is or is not Exempted Development.
+The works as described on the plans submitted with the application on the 24th of June 2025.

-AND WHEREAS the Planning Authority has concluded that the conversion of a ground floor retail space to a studio apartment and addition of a roof light to existing flay roof with a rear aspect only at 5-6 Henry Street, Limerick City Centre DOES NOT come within the scope of exempted development under Article 10(6) (a) of the Planning and Development Regulations 2001 (as amended), Section 2, 3 and 4 of the Planning and Development Act 2000 (as amended).
+AND WHEREAS the Planning Authority has concluded that the conversion of a ground floor & addition of a roof light at 5-6 Henry Street, Limerick City Centre DOES come within the scope of exempted development under Article 10(6) of the Planning and Development Regulations 2001 (as amended).
 See Report attached.

-NOW THEREFORE the Planning Authority in exercise of the powers conferred on it by Section 5(2) (a) of the Planning and Development Act 2000 (as amended) hereby decides that the said development as described above is Development and is NOT Exempt Development.
+NOW THEREFORE the Planning Authority in exercise of the powers conferred on it by Section 5(2) (a) of the Planning and Development Act 2000 (as amended) hereby decides that the said development as described above is Development and is Exempt Development.